jeffvance/openshift-ceph-ex/mysql_ceph_template/README.md

 The pv file used above is defined [here](../mysql_ceph_pvc/ceph-pv.yaml).

 ### Create the Mysql Pod:
-Before we can create the mysql pod (from the template), we need to [set the selinux context (#security)](../MYSQL.md) for the /opt/mysql directory on each schedulable OSE-node.
-After that, the *oc new-app* command, which accepts a template object (or a template file can be specified), is used to create the mysql app from this template:
+The *oc new-app* command, which accepts a template object (or a template file can be specified), is used to create the mysql app from this template:

 ```
 $ oc new-app ceph-mysql-template